When looking for providers that do the real estate lead generation for you, you might come across the software solution called “Offrs.”

 Overall, it is likely that you will have a positive marketing return on investment when you use Offrs with the majority of its features.

-And if you can live with the partially confusing pricing structure and have good sales skills over the phone, it might be worth a try.
+And if you have good sales skills over the phone, it might be worth a try.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.